-Second-year, second-semester course (15 credits at NOF level 6).
+Second-year, second-semester course (NQF level 6, 15 credits).

 Course description: This is a second semester course, in which the following two modules are usually taught: Developmental Psychology, and Mental Health and Distress.

 Assessment: Coursework counts 50%; one 3-hour examination in November counts 50%.